RControlNet/ior-python/README.md

     iot = IOTClient(from = code,to=to,token=token) #Creating object for IOT Client

-### Setting up Receive Function to do some Operation when a response is Received.
+### Setting up Receive Function to do some Operation when a response is received.

     iot.set_on_receive(lambda x: print(x))